Save the date: Interview Practice Day for 7+, 8+ and 11+ Candidates – 23 October 2018

 We’ve got a cracking line-up of comedy, music, magic, and everything in between, including performances from stand up extraordinaire Carl Donnelly (Mock The Week, Russell Howard’s Good News), the high energy hilarity of Naz Osmanoglu (Live at the Electric, Russell Howard’s Good News and Horrible Histories) and sketch wizards The Awkward Silence (Shortlisted for BBC Writer’s prize.
 “One of this years best sketch comedy shows” – The New Current).
 We’ve even got a short talk from diet guru Rachel Kelly, (Mental health campaigner and author of The Happy Kitchen).

+It’s going to be a GREAT night!
 Looking forward to seeing you all there!

 Mental Health Workshop for Tutors – 1 February 2018